A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 \AFTER\ with a gas target offers also a unique opportunity for studies of STSA in polarised $p+^{3}$He$^{\uparrow}$ collisions.
-These have been extensively studied at JLab Hall-A by several DIS/SIDIS experiments in the last two decades (see e.g.~\cite{Qian:2011py,Huang:2011bc}), which the \AFTER program could then complement.
-Such reactions give access to polarised neutrons and thus to the Sivers functions in a neutron which can shed some light on its isospin dependence. \cf{fig:An:DY-pHe} shows the statistical-uncertainty predictions for DY measurements.
+These have been studied at JLab Hall-A by several DIS/SIDIS experiments in the last two decades (see e.g.~\cite{Qian:2011py,Huang:2011bc}), which the \AFTER program could then complement.
+Such reactions give access to polarised neutrons and thus to the Sivers functions in a neutron which can in principle shed some light on its isospin dependence.
+Let us also note that a polarised deuterium target can also provide a proxy to a polarised neutron target. \cf{fig:An:DY-pHe} shows the statistical-uncertainty predictions for DY measurements.
 In the case of $^3$He$^\uparrow$, a polarisation of P = 70\% can be achieved~\cite{0034-4885-66-11-R02}.
 However, the effective polarisation, ${\cal P}_{\rm eff}$, is diluted by a factor of 3 since only the neutron is polarised in the $^3$He$^\uparrow$.
-In addition, the combinatorial background is proportional to the number of binary nucleon-nucleon collisions $N_{coll}$, thus the background increases by a factor $N_{coll} \approx \sqrt{3}$.
-An additional isospin factor of $9/6$ for DY studies is included.
+The projections for $^3$He$^\uparrow$ are prepared based on simulations for \pp\ collisions and applying corrections to account for change in signal and background yields.
+The combinatorial background is proportional to the number of binary nucleon-nucleon collisions $N_{coll}$, thus the background increases by a factor $N_{coll} \approx \sqrt{3}$ compared to \pp. An additional isospin factor of $9/6$ for DY studies is included.
 The available integrated luminosity of 2.5~fb$^{-1}$ will allow for an exploratory measurement for DY production and precision study for quarkonium production (see section~\ref{ss:gluon_sivers}).

 In addition, DY production with an unpolarised fixed-target will be extremely valuable to study the simplest TMD function at large $x$, namely the unpolarised TMD PDF~\cite{Signori:2013mda,Anselmino:2013lza, DAlesio:2014mrz,Angeles-Martinez:2015sea,Bacchetta:2017gcc,Scimemi:2017etj}.
-A good knowledge of unpolarised TMDs is of fundamental importance in order to reliably study azimuthal and spin asymmetries, as they always enter the denominators of these quantities.
+A good knowledge of unpolarised TMDs is of fundamental importance in order to validate our understanding of their scale evolution and to reliably study azimuthal and spin asymmetries, as they always enter the denominators of these quantities.

 \paragraph{Pion and kaon production}